victor-lillo/react-confirm-toast/README.md

 - Change the **position** of the toast.
 - Change toast and button **texts**.
 - Hide or show the **close icon**.
+- Select which button will be autofocused when the dialog opens.

 ## Properties ⚙️